brined-alligator/tutorial/src/pages/posts/post-1.md

 3. **making new pages**: i learnt how to add new pages to my own wbesiet and add buttons to navigate between them.
 4. **making first blog post**: i made this log post you are reading. i do not know where you live. your tears are filled with salt.

-Let me tell you something: I do not like war crimes, but that does not mean I hate it.
-It's not fun... enough.